 Step 4: Download a cleaner app

-There are various apps available that can help you quickly get rid of files you don't need.
+Various apps can help you quickly get rid of files you don't need.
 These apps are normally downloaded on to your Mac or PC; you then connect your iPhone (or iPad) and let the app work its magic.

-A cleaner app is normally the fastest and most effective way to make space on your iPhone, but if you want a fully featured one they usually cost somewhere in the region of £20.
-That said, it's better than having to cough up for a whole new phone when you run out of space.
+A cleaner app is normally the fastest and most effective way to make space on your iPhone, but if you want a fully featured one they usually cost somewhere in the region of £20/$20.
+Nevertheless, this is better than having to cough up for a whole new phone when you run out of space.